Same-sex marriage in Virginia: Attempts to repeal constitutional ban

-Democratic lawmakers announced in November 2022 that they would introduce another constitutional amendment to repeal the Marshall–Newman Amendment.
+Democratic lawmakers announced in November 2022 that they would introduce another constitutional amendment to repeal the Marshall-Newman Amendment.
 Republican Delegate Tim Anderson introduced a resolution to repeal the ban in late November.
 Anderson, who had voted against repealing the same-sex marriage ban in the past, said, "Fundamentally, it does not change anything about Virginia law, because the U.S. Supreme Court has already declared this provision of our constitution unconstitutional.
 So, nothing is going to fundamentally change in Virginia, it's just mostly about removing dead language in our Constitution. […] I think you'll see most of the people that think like me in the General Assembly, the conservatives, that had a concern with the Democrat language last year, are going to support this clean version of just a straight repeal."
 The earliest the proposal could be placed on the ballot for approval by voters was in 2024.
 A separate amendment was introduced by Senator Ebbin in January 2023, and passed the Senate on February 2 by a vote of 25–14.
-It was rejected by a Republican-controlled House committee by a 4–1 vote on February 17, despite an overwhelming majority of Virginians supporting same-sex marriage.
+It was rejected by a Republican-controlled House committee by a 1–4 vote on February 17, despite a majority of Virginians supporting same-sex marriage.

+Ahead of the 2024 legislative session, Ebbin and Sickles filed another constitutional amendment to repeal the ban.
+The amendment was reported out of the Privileges and Elections Committee of the House of Delegates on November 13, 2024 by 16 votes to 5.
+It passed the House 58–35 on January 14, 2025, and the Senate 24–15 on January 31.

+The proposed amendment would add the following to the Virginia Constitution: